 People with an Autism Spectrum Disorder diagnosis face many challenges in their life.
 These challenges can include social skills, communication skills, cognitive abilities, and also motor movements.
 Hand skills (also known as fine motor skills) can be greatly affected in a person with Autism Spectrum Disorder (ASD).
 In the book From Flapping to Function: A Parent's Guide to Autism and Hand Skills, Barbara Smith, M.S., OTR/L shares important information on how these skills are affected, as well as intervention ideas and strategies to help facilitate the best outcomes in fine motor and hand skills.

 I received a free copy of From Flapping to Function: A Parent's Guide to Autism and Hand Skills in order to complete this review.
 All thoughts are 100% honest and my own.

-While the book From Flapping to Function is written towards parents, I feel it would be a great resource for anyone who has a child that they work with, with Autism Spectrum Disorder.
+While the book From Flapping to Function is written with parents in mind, I feel it would be a great resource for anyone who works with a child on the Autism Spectrum.

 Reasons Why Hand Skills are Difficult for those with Autism